dataluscorp/browser/toolkit/components/telemetry/docs/data/environment.rst

 buildId
 ~~~~~~~
-Firefox builds downloaded from mozilla.org use a 14-digit buildId.
+Datalus builds downloaded from mozilla.org use a 14-digit buildId.
 Builds included in other distributions may have a different format (e.g. only 10 digits).

 Settings
 --------